YASEEN-1/YASEEN-1/README.md

 - 👋 Hi, I’m @YASEEN-1
-- 👀 I’m interested in Games Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning DBMS and Python
 - 💞️ I’m looking to collaborate on Any Project
 - 📫 How to reach me khuwajazai1@gmail.com